Setting up a C++ Development Environment

 When installing your editor, ensure that you include C++ components during the setup if given the option.
 This can be done by reviewing the online documentation for your editor.

-This course doesn't require anything specific or unusual - the basic ability to compile modern C++ will fulfill our needs.
+This course requires nothing specific or unusual - the basic ability to create modern C++ programs will fulfill our needs.

 In Visual Studio, this can be done by selecting one of the C++ Workloads during installation - for example, Desktop Development with C++ or Game Development with C++